 1. Ask the right questions

 Every relationship begins with a courtship phase as the two parties get to know each other.
-When deciding on a staffing agency (or search firm, staffing firm — they're called by various names), you want to be sure they're a good fit for you, and vice versa.
-After all, not every staffing agency is the same.
+When selecting a recruiter, you want to be sure that they can help with your specific job search needs.
+After all, not every talent solutions business is the same.